Queen Afua: Heal Thyself for Health and Longevity (A&B Publishers Group, Brooklyn, New York 2002) The first edition was published in 1991.

 - Queen Afua

 This was one of the very first books I read on raw foods, having got the recommendation from a You Tube video.
 It is a very inspirational piece of writing, although for some it may be too focused on the spiritual/ energy/ religious side of the raw food culture.
-For those not phased by this, I highly recommend this book.
+For those not fazed by this, I highly recommend this book.

 A quote from the Preface, written by Dianne Pharr:

 "Prepare yourself, for this is no ordinary book.
 You have in your hand excerpts from a journey to "holiness".
 The light that channels through the author into the following pages is a love offering to your health.
 Read and be well."

 Queen Afua healed herself with raw foods by purely following her intuition - which led her to meet some influential teachers, notably the African-American herbalist Dr. John Moore.